 It is common knowledge that women have a longer life expectancy than men.
 Pre-menopausal hormonal protection might contribute to this.
 Women have a lower IMR than men but the MRDT is similar for men and women*.
 This indicates that women do not age slower than men.
 Rather, women appear better protected against many major diseases at all ages (Austad, 2006).
 Men are the sicker sex (Zuk, 2009).
 Interestingly, there is some anecdotal evidence that, after menopause, women may suffer more from aging than men.
 Eunuchs also appear to live slightly longer than men (Hamilton and Mestler, 1969); a reduction in IMR due to hormonal alterations may be at the origin of this phenomenon (Grossman, 1984).

 As mentioned above, human mortality rates begin to climb exponentially after about age 30.
 One peculiar phenomenon, however, is that this rate of increase of mortality actually levels off after about age 65 (Vaupel et al., 1998), and this has been reported in other species too.
-This is probably due, however, to statistics and heterogeneity--e.g., if a population is made up of two sub-populations with different rates of aging eventually only slower aging individuals will remain--rather than any unknown biological process (Vaupel et al., 1979; Partridge and Mangel, 1999; Rossolini and Piantanelli, 2001).
+This is probably due, however, to statistics and heterogeneity--e.g., if a population is made up of two sub-populations with different rates of aging eventually only slower aging individuals will remain--rather than any unknown biological process (Vaupel et al., 1979; Partridge and Mangel, 1999; Rossolini and Piantanelli, 2001; Avraam et al., 2013).
+Stochastic effects also likely contribute to fluctuations at later ages in rate of mortality increase (Avraam et al., 2013).

 Pathological and Physiological Age-Related Changes

 The phenotype of human aging is one in which practically any system, tissue or organ can fail (Austad, 1997a; Strehler, 1999).
 This indicates an intrinsic phenomenon affecting the whole organism and leading to the "weakest link" failing, resulting in death.
 Interestingly, studies in supercentenarians--i.e., people over 110 years of age--suggest that these individuals age uniformly.
 In other words, one thing that makes supercentenarians unique is the fact they do not have one debilitating organ or system that results in death; they do not have a "weakest link."
-Supercentenarians are nonetheless extremely frail and debilitated, showing multiple pathologies (Coles, 2004).
+Supercentenarians are nonetheless extremely frail and debilitated, showing multiple pathologies (Coles, 2004), and have a high incidence of transthyretin amyloidosis (Coles and Young, 2012).
 Likewise, one "autopsy study" in centenarians revealed that all, even those described as healthy before death, had an acute organic failure causing death.
 These results also suggest that the idea that people can die of "old age" is incorrect (Berzlanovich et al., 2005).

 Clearly, the incidence of a number of pathologies increases with age (Fig. 2).
 These include type 2 diabetes, heart disease, cancer, arthritis, and kidney disease.
 Also note how the incidence of some pathologies, like sinusitis, remains relatively constant with age, while the incidence of others, like asthma, even decline.
 Therefore, it is important to stress that aging is not merely a collection of diseases.
 With age we become more susceptible to certain diseases, but as described above we also become more likely to die, frailer, and endure a number of physiological changes, not all of which lead to pathology.

 Figure 2: Prevalence of selected chronic conditions, expressed in percentages, as a function of age for the US population (2002-2003 dataset).
 All forms of cancer and heart disease are featured.
-Source: National Center for Health Statistics, Data Warehouse on Trends in Health and Aging.
+Source: CDC/NCHS, National Vital Statistics System, Mortality Data.

 |45-54 years||Over 85 years|